 One other notable feature of the Cain Vineyard is that it consists of small areas surrounded by forest.
 We suspect that the trees—oak, madrone, bay laurel, and Douglas-fir—contribute to the unique aromatic signature of the Cain Five.
 Just to stand on our mountain and to inhale the scented air reminds one that this place is like no other–—and you can taste it in the wine.

 Following the harvest of 1995, we began the lengthy task of selectively replanting our vineyard, piece by piece, lest it would ultimately fail due to phylloxera.
-By the end of 2009, we will have 95% of our vines on roots that can live with phylloxera.
+As of the end of 2009, we have 95% of our vines on roots that can live with phylloxera.
 In the course of the replanting, we have greatly increased the vine density, changed the pruning and trellising methods, experimented with many new (new to this site) rootstocks and varietal selections, as well as improved our drainage and irrigation systems.
 As arduous as the original vineyard development had to have been, at this point it seems that we have put just as much work into its redevelopment.
 While in every case we always thought that we were improving our vineyard, in some cases, through our replanting, we may have learned what not to do in the Cain Vineyard.
 We see our vineyard in constant evolution.

 Since 1994, we have sought growers with promising sites in the Napa Valley who share our commitment to learning how to work with their vines to ripen the best possible fruit and to create the most satisfying wines.
 Today, we are still working with some of the same vines that we first got to know in the mid-1990s.
 In many cases, we have been working in the same vineyard rows for more than ten years now.
 All the same, almost every year, we say good-bye to something and begin to get to know a new patch of vines.
 The site is the determining factor, but, without the care and attention of the grower, nothing can be achieved.